 Wasted New Zealand is a video series that takes you on a journey through our key waste streams here in New Zealand including recycling, waste water, food waste and landfill.
 Learn about where all of our waste goes and what we can all do to make a difference!

 Want to reduce your ecological footprint and find easy solutions to waste-free parenting?
-The nationally renowned Nappy Lady', Kate Meads, holds waste-free parenting workshops in Taupo every year.
+The nationally renowned Nappy Lady', Kate Meads, holds waste minimisation workshops in Taupo every year.

 The workshops are held at the Great Lake Centre and all those who attend receive a waste-free parenting goodie bag.

 There are a lot of ways to do your bit for the environment and composting is an easy one.
 When we throw away green waste, such as food scraps or lawn clippings, it ends up in our landfill.
-Composting is an inexpensive, natural way to deal with this waste.
-Composting will help you reduce green house gas production and decrease landfill deposits while saving you money and improving your garden.
+Composting is an inexpensive, natural way to deal with this waste and decreases landfill deposits while saving you money and improving your garden.

 For more information on what you can and can't recycle see our Recycling webpage.